AriPal/articles/Readme.md

 window.location.assign(authorizeEndpoint);
 ```

 Once we navigate to the authorization endpoint, Azure AD will check if the query parameters are correct, and most importantly if the user is authenticated.
-If those criteria are true, it will return an `access_token` as a query string on the URL path.
+If those criterias are true, it will return an `access_token` as a query string on the URL path.
 Since we are working with a single page application like React, we need a way to capture this  `access_token`.
 The simplest way is to create a component that runs once the `authorizationEndpoint` is triggered.

-#### Setup routing for the authorization endpoint
+#### Setup Routing for the Authorization Endpoint

 To set up routing for the authorization endpoint, we use the `react-router-dom` library.
 Then we define an exact path `/auth/authorization` which redirects to the `Authorization` component.